Catch up on this week’s round-up of the latest hosting and tech news. Here’s what we’ve uncovered since our last edition.

 Daytime internet use grows

 As the world goes into lockdown, daytime internet use is surging.
-In the UK, where people are looking to work from home, stay entertained and video chat friends and family, BT has reported a 20% growth in daytime use.
+In the UK, where people are looking to work from home, stay entertained, and video chat with friends and family, BT has reported a 20% growth in daytime use.
 Evening use has remained more or less constant.
-However, to cope with demand for video streaming, Netflix, Facebook, YouTube and even newly launched Disney+ have all reduced picture quality to ease the burden on internet service providers.
+However, to cope with the demand for video streaming, Netflix, Facebook, YouTube, and even the newly launched Disney+ have all reduced picture quality to ease the burden on internet service providers.

 For those who are seeing their internet service struggle, the advice is to download movies at quieter times rather than stream them when the network is busy; turn off devices not being actively used so they aren’t running in the background; avoid using the microwave when carrying out essential tasks, as it can interfere with the wi-fi; and keep your router away from devices that can interfere with the signal, such as TVs, speakers, monitors, dimmer switches, cordless phones and stereos.

 To ensure education continues during school closures, schools have been using various education platforms so children can access classwork and learning resources.
 Unfortunately, some of these platforms weren’t geared up for the phenomenal and almost instant rise in demand.

 One such platform, Firefly, which offered its services free to help out with Coronavirus and is used by 500 British schools, has seen its European services suffer from sluggish speeds and has even gone offline at times.
 With over a million users worldwide, the cloud-based service has had to scale up capacity by 13 times to meet current demand.